wxMaxima-developers/wxmaxima/art/readme.txt

 Toolbar icons (in toolbar/ subdirectory) and the config icons (in config/ subdirectory) are from the Tango project (http://tango.freedesktop.org).
-They origninally were released under the Creative Commons Attribution Share-Alike license (http://creativecommons.org/licenses/by-sa/2.5/) but since then have been released to the public domain.
+They originally were released under the Creative Commons Attribution Share-Alike license (http://creativecommons.org/licenses/by-sa/2.5/) but since then have been released to the public domain.